 Processing an order

-In the order details you will find the cutting patterns and the production list.
+In the order details you will find the nesting patterns and the production list.

 At the top of the app view you will find important data about the opened job in the overview: